 Capricor and JHU entered into a Nonexclusive License Agreement (the "JHU Serology License Agreement"), effective January 6, 2021, which provides for the grant of a non-exclusive, world-wide, non-royalty-bearing license by JHU to Capricor to develop and commercialize licensed products under the licensed patent rights for COVID-19.
-The JHU Serology License Agreement is due to expire July 2022 and at this time, Capricor does not intend to convert it to an exclusive license or extend the JHU Serology License Agreement.
+The JHU Serology License Agreement expired in July 2022.
+Capricor decided not to further develop this technology.